Causal Diamonds, Cluster Polytopes and Scattering Amplitudes: Causal Diamonds, the Wave Equation and Associahedra in Kinematic Space

 Our kinematic space is thus just labelled by $X_{ij}=X_{ji}$, and also enjoys a cyclic symmetry under the shift of indices $i \to i+n$.
 As is familiar, we can think of the momenta $p_i$ as $i$-th edge of an $n-$gon (between vertices $i$ and $i{+}1$), then $X_{ij}$ are just the (squared) distances between the vertices $i$ and $j$ of this $n-$gon.

-It is interesting to denote all these variables $X_{ij}$ with the action of the cyclic symmetry manifest, on a two-dimensional grid in the shape of an infinite strip.
+It is useful to arrange all these variables $X_{ij}$, with the action of the cyclic symmetry manifest, on a two-dimensional grid in the shape of an infinite strip, as in the left part of Figure \ref{fig:longStrip}.
 We will orient the grid so that lines of increasing $i,j$ run up 45 degree lines, and it will also be useful to keep the $X_{ii+1},X_{i+1 i}$ on the grid.
 We set $X_{ii+1}, X_{i+1 i} \to 0$, which is just the on-shell condition $p_i^2 \to 0$, and can think of these as a boundary condition on the grid.
-We can clearly take a ``continuum limit" which describes the kinematics of particle scattering for all possible $n$ in the same picture, simply by drawing finer grids on the same two dimensional space.
-Note that the infinite grid allows us to manifest the cyclic symmetry, but the $X_{ij} = X_{ji}$ requirement is a Mobius identification on the strip.
+We can clearly take a ``continuum limit" which describes the kinematics of particle scattering for all possible $n$ in the same picture, simply by drawing finer grids on the same two dimensional space, { as in the right part of Figure \ref{fig:longStrip}} .Note that the infinite grid allows us to manifest the cyclic symmetry, but the $X_{ij} = X_{ji}$ requirement is a Mobius identification on the strip.

 \FloatBarrier